dng24/intl-iot/model/model_details.md

 #### Input

+At least one required:

 `-i TAGGED_DIR` - The path to the directory containing pcap files with known device activity to generate the machine learning models.
 See the [traffic/](#traffic) section below for the required structure of this directory.

-This option is required.
+`-l IDLE_DIR` - The path to the directory containing pcap files with idle device activity to generate the idle activity detection models.
+See the [traffic/](#traffic) section below for the required structure of this directory.

+Optional arguments:

 `-u UNTAGGED_DIR` - The path to the directory containing pcap files with unknown device activity for prediction.
-See the [traffic/](#traffic) section below for the required structure of this directory.
+See the [traffic/](#traffic) section below for the required structure of this directory. **The `-i` option must be specified to use this option.**

 `-d` - Generate a model using the DBSCAN algorithm.